 If you’re a producer or food vendor then please complete the application form below.
 We’d like to offer places to as many vendors as possible, so please allow time for applications to be reviewed due to the high volume.
 For any and all enquiries, email us via firstname.lastname@example.org and you’ll hear from us soon.

 We’ll operate the markets on a first come first served basis and we want to have a good variety of vendors.
 We may not be able to give a stall to everyone but our markets operate monthly.
 Please let us know if you’re interested in any future dates and we’ll aim to fit you into at least one market.

 The team behind the Edinburgh Food Social want to bring the benefits of using local food into schools and communities across Edinburgh by taking a food truck around the city and beyond to showcase what can be done with local food, all year round.
 They believe that everyone in Scotland deserves to have access to the great produce we have on our doorstep and the means to cook with it if they want to.

 They hope to inspire children to cook with local produce and become involved in planning the menus in their schools.
 The team hope to help people of all ages and backgrounds develop their cooking skills and create nutritionally balanced meals using local, seasonal food.

 Eleanor Cunningham, owner of the Larder and founder of Edinburgh Food Social says using local produce “means there’s a real connection between the supplier and the food we serve.
 The producers in Scotland work incredibly hard to develop really fantastic ingredients which are at the core of everything we cook – we’d like more people to have the opportunity to use these ingredients.”

-Because of your support, we’ve now been able to plan for most of 2017.
+Because of your support, we’ve been able to plan for the rest of 2017.
 The dates are: